 - Take one ball and flatten it slightly between your palms.

-- Then dust it with some flour, and roll it using a rolling pin into a circle of about 6-inch diameter.
+- Then dust it with some flour, and roll it using a rolling pin into a circle of about 6 inches in diameter.

 - While rolling, use some more flour as required.